ubernostrum/akismet/docs/usage.rst

 variables, or aren't able to set the environment variables, you can avoid the ``validated_client()`` method and instantiate your Akismet client directly.
 This is done via the :class:`akismet.Config` utility tuple.
-You should also the make sure to validate the configuration before trying to use the client.
+You should also make sure to validate the configuration before trying to use the client.

 .. tab:: Sync